-The Company classifies its cash and cash equivalents, amounts receivable (excluding sales tax receivable), due from related parties and reclamation deposits as financial assets measured at amortized costs and its marketable securities as financial assets measured at fair value through profit or loss.
-Accounts payable and accrued liabilities and payable to related parties are classified as other financial liabilities measured at amortized cost.
+The Company classifies its cash and cash equivalents, amounts receivable (excluding sales tax receivable), and reclamation deposits as financial assets measured at amortized costs.
+Accounts payable and accrued liabilities are classified as other financial liabilities measured at amortized cost.

-As of July 31, 2021, the statement of financial position carrying amounts of these financial instruments closely approximate their fair values, except for accounts payable and accrued liabilities, and payable to related parties where the fair value may be less than carrying amounts due to liquidity risks.
+As at July 31, 2022, the statement of financial position carrying amounts of these financial instruments closely approximate their fair values, except for accounts payable and accrued liabilities, where the fair value may be less than carrying amounts due to liquidity risks.